sherpadawa/ZenGardenUnit10/README.md

 ##Lecture

-You are going to build a simple Facebook Wall.
-Your instructions:
+Students are going to design their own website using the Zen garden code as a baseinstructions:

 #### 1. Clone this repo into your own Cloud9 account workspace
 1. Copy the "clone URL" from this repo